-The AD4630-24/AD4632-24 are low noise, low power, high speed, dual 24-bit SAR ADCs.
-The AD4630-24 is capable of converting 2,000,000 samples per second (2 MSPS), and the AD4632-24 is capable of converting 500,000 samples per second (500 kSPS).
-The AD4630-24/AD4632-24 offer several analog and digital features to ease system design.
-The analog features include a wide common-mode range, which eases level shifting requirements, as well as an extended fully differential input range of \pm (65/64) × V{REF}, which eases the margin requirements on signal conditioning.
+The AD4030-24/AD4032-24 are low noise, low power, high speed, 24-bit successive approximation register (SAR) ADCs.
+The AD4030-24 is capable of converting 2,000,000 samples per second (2 MSPS), and the AD4032-24 is capable of converting 500,000 samples per second (500 kSPS).
+It offers several analog and digital features to ease system design.
+The analog features include a wide common-mode range that eases level shifting requirements as well as an extended fully differential input range of \pm (65/64) × V{REF}, easing the margin requirements on signal conditioning.

-The AD4630-24/AD4632-24 have an integrated reference buffer with an integrated decoupling capacitor to minimize the external components on board.
-The on-chip track-and-hold circuitry does not exhibit any pipeline delay or latency, making this circuitry ideal analog.com for control loops and high speed applications.
+The AD4030-24/AD4032-24 have an integrated reference buffer with an integrated decoupling capacitor to minimize the external components on board.
+The on-chip track-and-hold circuitry does not exhibit any pipeline delay or latency, making this circuitry ideal for control loops and high speed applications.
 The digital features include offset correction, gain adjustment, and averaging, which offload the host processor.
 The user can configure the device for one of several output code formats (see the Summary of Selectable Output Data Formats section).

-The AD4630-24/AD4632-24 uses a Flexi-SPI, allowing the data to be accessed via multiple SPI lanes, which relaxes clocking requirements for the host SPI controller.
+The AD4030-24/AD4032-24 use a Flexi-SPI, allowing the data to be accessed via multiple SPI lanes, which relaxes clocking requirements for the host SPI controller.
 An echo clock mode is also available to assist in data clocking, simplifying the use of isolated data interfaces.
-The AD4630-24/AD4632-24 have a valid first conversion after exiting power-down mode.
-The architecture achieves ± 0.9 ppm INL maximum, with no missing codes at 24 bits and 105.7 dB SNR.
-The AD4630-24 dissipates only 15 mW per channel at 2 MSPS.
+The AD4030-24/AD4032-24 has a valid first conversion after exiting power-down mode.
+The architecture achieves ± 0.9 ppm INL maximum, with no missing codes at 24 bits and 108.4 dB SNR.
+The AD4030-24 dissipates only 30 mW at 2 MSPS.